-- Passive royalty income is excluded from UBI
+- Passive royalty income is excluded from UBIT

 - What is a Royalty?

-- "Payments received for the right to use intangible property rights and that such definition does not include payments for services" Sierra Club v.
-Commissioner
+- Sierra Club v.
+Commissioner.
+"Payments received for the right to use intangible property rights and that such definition does not include payments for services"

-- Components
+- Components:

-- Name, mark and mailing list
+- Name, mark, and mailing list

-- Third-Party Product
+- Third-Party Product:

-- e.g. affinity card, not medical journal
+- o E.g., affinity card, not medical journal

 - No active promotion (or quantify value and pay tax)

-- Announcement letter okay
+- o Announcement letter okay

-- Quality control measures okay
+- o Quality control measures okay